eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

-With Cyclone DDS, at least three dds entities are needed to build a minimalistic application, the domain participant, the topic and the reader.
+With Cyclone DDS, at least three dds entities are needed to build a minimalistic application, the domain participant, the topic, and the reader.
 A DDS Subscriber entity is implicitly created by Cyclone DDS.
 If needed this behavior can be overridden.

 ```
 dds_entity_t participant;